miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Sequencing Container Models" %}

-Most sequencing platforms may be run with different sequencing container models.
-Some models may also be used by multiple platforms.
+Most instrument models may be run with different sequencing container models.
+Some sequencing container models may also be used by multiple instrument models.
 A sequencing container must specify its model, and this is used to determine which runs the container can be attached to.
 Modifications to sequencing container models can only be made via direct access to the MISO database.
 As such, they must be performed by a MISO adminstrator.

 {% include userman-toplink.md %}